 Will you take footage at our event?

 Yes, if we have time.
-Although we’re not professional photographers sometimes we fluke a really good shot or get an interesting angle.
+Although we’re not professional photographers sometimes we fluke a good shot or get an interesting angle.
 Often the pros go home halfway through the reception and you don’t get any footage of the second half, so we can help there too.
 We’re more than happy to send this footage to you.
-We use the footage for marketing purposes, and as part of the terms and conditions of our agreement can post them up on social media in the week following the event; if you don’t want us to do this however, or you want us to delay it, please let us know in writing prior to your event.
+We use the footage for marketing purposes, and as part of the terms and conditions of our agreement can post them up on social media in the week following the event; if you don’t want us to do this however, or you want us to delay it, please let us know prior to your event.